shanethehat/sd-agent-plugins/README.md

 Server Density Plugins
 ===

 These plugins are made freely available for various applications.
-[See the full list on our website](https://www.serverdensity.com/plugins).

 Configuring the agent
 ---